nichangyuan/ML-DL/Logistic Regression/README.md

 **Notebooks**:<br>
   modeling.ipynb is a logistic regression.<br>
-  modeling_rf.ipynb is a random forest analysis.<br>
+  modeling_rf.ipynb is a random forest classification.<br>